Responding to a civil lawsuit

 • File a Notice of Appearance - printable packet with instructions and a form that you can fill out by hand or an online interview to help you fill out the form

 More information about responding to default is on the default judgment page.
-More information and forms about answering are available at the Law Library.
+More information and forms about responding to a lawsuit are available at the Law Library.

 Self-help kit from the law library